Performance Limits of Single-Anchor Millimeter-Wave Positioning: Introduction

 In recent years, many studies on single-anchor positioning have been published.
-The single-anchor localization bounds were derived in~\cite{GGD15} for arrays with different beamforming strategies, under line-of-sight (LOS)-only propagation, taking synchronization and beamforming weights' quantization errors into account.
-This work was extended in \cite{GGD17} including multiple input-mulitple output (MIMO) transmission and multipath propagation.
-In~\cite{SGD+15} the Cram\'{e}r-Rao lower bound (CRLB) for single-anchor LOS position estimation was presented, deriving a necessary condition on the reference signal for a non-singular Fisher information matrix (FIM).
-The authors of~\cite{AZA+18} provided asymptotic expressions for the position error bounds of systems with large bandwidth and large number of antennas, exploiting the sparsity of the mm-Wave channel, and conducted a comparison between downlink and uplink positioning.
-In~\cite{MWB+17} it was shown that the Fisher information provided by single-bounce non-LOS (NLOS) paths is rank-$1$ and analytic expressions for the direction and intensity of position and orientation information were obtained.
-In~\cite{SGD+18}, apart from presenting the single-anchor localization error bounds with a multicarrier waveform, an algorithm approaching these bounds for a high signal-to-noise ratio (SNR) was presented.
-Single-anchor positioning algorithms have also been presented in~\cite{TVD+17,MWB18}.
-Apart from \cite{GGD15,GGD17}, the aforementioned works assume a synchronized system with perfect \emph{knowledge of the time of transmission} (KTT), which is difficult to obtain in a practical communication system.
+The single-anchor localization bounds were derived in~\cite{GGD15} for arrays with different beamforming strategies, under line-of-sight (LOS)-only propagation, taking synchronization errors and beamforming weights' quantization errors into account.
+This work was extended in \cite{GGD17} including MIMO transmission and multipath propagation.
+In~\cite{SGD+15} the Cram\'{e}r-Rao lower bound (CRLB) for single-anchor LOS positioning was presented, deriving a necessary condition on the reference signal for a non-singular Fisher information matrix (FIM).
+The authors of~\cite{AZA+18} provided asymptotic expressions for the position error bounds in sparse mm-Wave channels with large bandwidth and large number of antennas, and conducted a comparison between downlink and uplink positioning.
+In~\cite{MWB+17} it was shown that the FIM provided by single-bounce NLOS paths is rank-$1$ and analytic expressions for the direction and intensity of position and orientation information were obtained.
+In~\cite{SGD+18}, the single-anchor localization error bounds with a multicarrier waveform were derived and an algorithm approaching these bounds for a high SNR was presented.
+Considering general non-orthogonal waveforms and TOA and AOA-based positioning, the authors of \cite{WWS19} showed analytically that multipath effects vanish in the large array regime and developed a novel bound-achieving direct localization algorithm.
+Single-anchor positioning algorithms have also been presented in~\cite{TVD+17} and~\cite{MWB18}.
+Apart from \cite{GGD15} and~\cite{GGD17}, the aforementioned works assume no synchronization errors, which is difficult to obtain in practical communication systems.
 To address this issue, the authors of~\cite{AWA+18} propose a two-way localization protocol.
+In \cite{LSW18} a joint localization and synchronization algorithm is presented for a network with a single anchor and multiple full-duplex agents.